williamslab/ped-sim/README.md

     3 1

-This indicates that the founder individual (and therefore his/her spouse) from the one branch in generation 1 (note: default has one branch in generation 1) should have data printed.
+This indicates that the founder individual (and therefore his/her spouse) from the branch in generation 1 (note: the default is one branch in generation 1) should have data printed.
 Generation 2 has a default of two branches, but since we only want one grandchild, we explicitly set this to one branch and do not print individuals from that generation.
 Generation 3 prints one individual, and